1

 2) Sometimes emulsions may lead to creaming and cracking.

-3) Packing, handling as well as storage is also very difficult in the case of emulsion preparations.
+3) Packing, handling, and storage are also very difficult in the case of emulsion preparations.

 4) Emulsions have a shorter Shelf life and are also thermodynamically unstable.